 And starting a business from home has never been easier.
 If you Google “how to start a small business from home,” you’ll find plenty of free resources to help you get your home business up and running.

-Starting a Business from Home
+Starting a Business From Home

 Develop a Business Plan

+Starting a small business takes planning.
 It’s important to develop a business plan before you start investing your time and money into any home business ideas.
 Taking the time to put together a business plan helps you to:

 - Clarify your idea